 Energy policy and planning in ASEAN has been developed individually by the AMS given that they are at different stages of development.
 That said, the level of integration in energy policy and planning in ASEAN is still nascent among the AMS and much needs to be done to raise the expertise in this area.

-Civilian nuclear energy, as a clean source of energy can help ASEAN meet its growing energy demand in the region.
-As a number of the AMS have considered to embark on nuclear energy for power generation as an option, the Nuclear Energy Cooperation Sub-sector Network (NEC-SSN) was established in 2008 as the responsible specialised energy body to shepherd ASEAN-wide cooperation and facilitate information sharing and exchange, technical assistance, networking and training on the use of nuclear energy for power generation purposes.
+Civilian nuclear energy, as a clean source of energy, can help ASEAN meet its growing energy demand in the region.
+As a number of the AMS have considered embarking on nuclear energy for power generation as an option, the Nuclear Energy Cooperation Sub-sector Network (NEC-SSN) was established in 2008 as the responsible specialised energy body to shepherd ASEAN-wide cooperation and facilitate information sharing and exchange, technical assistance, networking and training on the use of nuclear energy for power generation purposes.